19" Rack-Mounted Brushless DC Controller

 RBD201 Front and Rear Panels

 The RBD201 Brushless DC Motor Controller is ideal for motion control applications demanding high-speed (hundreds of mm/s) and high-encoder-resolution (<100 nm) operation.
-This 1U-high, single-channel controller is designed to fit in a standard 19" rack and delivers the same functionality as our BBD201 benchtop controller.
+This 1U-high, single-channel controller is designed to fit in a standard 19" rack.
 It offers high-precision motion control in a wide range of applications, especially when used with our DDS220 or DDS600 linear motor translation stages, where speeds of up to 400 mm/s can be achieved.
 With the latest digital and analog techniques and high-bandwidth, high-power servo control circuitry, these controllers have been designed to drive Thorlabs' range of 3-phase, brushless DC servo motor products with peak coil currents up to 2.5 A.

 Integrated into the APT™ family of products, the RBD201 controller offers Thorlabs' standard control and programming interface, allowing for easy integration into automated motion control applications.
 The unit is capable of being reprogrammed in-field, allowing the option to upgrade with future firmware releases as soon as new programming interfaces (such as microscopy standard command sets) are added.